SaghiOMey/SaghiOMey.github.io/README.md

 💎*SaghiOMey is a media a subject chose by people and can produce relationship between government and nation ...*💎

+✨*Decentralized from the SaghiOMey is logically, the the question is how our costs are covered! simply by people, they choose whether or not, we exist*✨

 # SaghiOMey Sites